wix-incubator/quix/README.md

 Other variables related to authentication:
 * AUTH_COOKIE - defaults to `__quix`
 * AUTH_SECRET - the encyption key for the cookie.
-* COOKIE_MAX_AGE - should be in seconds, defaults to 30 days.
+* COOKIE_MAX_AGE - should be in seconds, default is 30 days.

 ##### Configuration for custom deployment
-running quix with `docker-compose` should "just work", but if you are doing a custom deployment, there are a couple more variables you might want to change.
+Running quix with `docker-compose` should "just work", but when deploying quix, there are a couple more variables you might want to change:

 * BACKEND_INTERNAL_URL - An address + port (no protocol) where the backend service is deployed to, and accessible to the frontend service.
-* BACKEND_PUBLIC_URL - An address + port (no protocol) to the backend service, and will be accessbile to the user's browser.
+* BACKEND_PUBLIC_URL - An address + port (no protocol) to the backend service, that will be accessbile to the user's browser.
 For most use-cases, this is the same as the previous variable.
 * DB_AUTO_MIGRATE - In case of upgrades/schema change, should quix try to upgrade the schema automaticlly. defaults to `true`.

 ## Architecture